chuc92man/docker-stacks/datacube-notebook/README.md

 And here's a screenshot from Dask's Dashboard during the Max/Min calculation:

 ![Example Dask Dashboard during max/min calculations](media/Dask_Dashboard_Progress_Max_Min.png)

+## Revision control!

+Readers would have noticed that the above setup instructions insist on the creation of YAML files.
+The reason for creating YAML files, rather than e.g. passing values to the Helm client using the `--set` option, is that such files should be put under revision control, so that they can be used to reproduce a working setup programmatically.

 ## Cleaning up